yanirs/yanirseroussi.com/content/posts/2024-03-04-the-two-types-of-startup-data-problems/index.md

 While both ML-centric and non-ML startups face data problems, the centrality of data varies between the two.
 Trying to run an ML-centric startup without a solid grasp of MLOps and data engineering practices is a recipe for failure, while non-ML startups can get away with less-than-ideal data practices for a long time.

 Personally, I'm always on the lookout for better ways of explaining these differences and coming up with accessible terminology to help founders who are navigating the space.
 ML-centric and non-ML will do for now, but other suggestions are welcome!

+[^data-intensive]: This is a fine example of an advantage of writing publicly.
+The initial version of this post didn't include the qualification of _"unless they're building a data-intensive product"_ &ndash; I realised it was missing the following day.
+Perhaps a better classification is data-centric versus data-supported, but I'll leave that to a future post.